zilishen/documentation/content/nginx-one/how-to/use-nginx-as-proxy-for-nginx-one.md

     sudo nginx -s reload
     ```

-## Configure NGINX Agent to use proxy instance
+## Configure NGINX Agent to use the proxy instance

 To set up your other NGINX instances to use the proxy instance to connect to NGINX One, update the NGINX Agent configuration on those instances to use the proxy NGINX instance's IP address.
 See the example NGINX Agent configuration below.

-1. Open a secure connection to your instance and log in.
+1. Open a secure connection to your instance using SSH and log in.
 2. Open the NGINX Agent configuration file (**/etc/nginx-agent/nginx-agent.conf**) with a text editor.
 3. Add the following configuration.
 Replace `YOUR_DATA_PLANE_KEY_HERE` with your actual data plane key and `YOUR_PROXY_IP_ADDRESS_HERE` with the IP address of the NGINX proxy instance.